Accreditation Information

 Visit www.acbsp.org to find more information about the mission and vision of ACBSP as a global business education accrediting body, to view the Council's accreditation standards, and to find their policy and process for submitting a public concern or complaint.

-LIM College has been authorized by the New York State Board of Regents to confer the degree of Bachelor of Science on graduates of the four-year programs in Fashion Media and International Business; and to confer the degree Bachelor of Business Administration on graduates of four-year programs in the Business of Cannabis, the Business of Fashion, Fashion Merchandising, Visual Studies, Fashion Marketing, and Fashion Management and Leadership; and to confer the degree of Bachelor of Professional Studies on graduates of the four-year program in Fashion Merchandising; and to confer the degrees of Associate in Applied Science and Associate in Occupational Studies on graduates of two-year programs in Fashion Merchandising & Management and in Fashion Merchandising respectively; and to confer the degree of Master of Science on graduates of the one-year programs in Consumer Analytics and Global Fashion Supply Chain Management; and to confer the degree of Master of Professional Studies on graduates of the one-year programs in Fashion Merchandising & Retail Management, Fashion Marketing, the Business of Fashion, Global Fashion Supply Chain Management, and the Business of Cannabis.
+LIM College has been authorized by the New York State Board of Regents to confer the degree of Bachelor of Science on graduates of the four-year programs in Fashion Media and International Business (no longer accepting enrolling new students); and to confer the degree Bachelor of Business Administration on graduates of four-year programs in the Business of Cannabis (no longer accepting enrolling new students), the Business of Fashion, Fashion Merchandising, Visual Studies, Fashion Marketing, and Fashion Management and Leadership; and to confer the degree of Bachelor of Professional Studies on graduates of the four-year program in Fashion Merchandising; and to confer the degrees of Associate in Applied Science and Associate in Occupational Studies on graduates of two-year programs in Fashion Merchandising & Management and in Fashion Merchandising respectively; and to confer the degree of Master of Science on graduates of the one-year programs in Consumer Analytics and Global Fashion Supply Chain Management; and to confer the degree of Master of Professional Studies on graduates of the one-year programs in Fashion Merchandising & Retail Management, Fashion Marketing, the Business of Fashion, Global Fashion Supply Chain Management, and the Business of Cannabis (no longer accepting enrolling new students); and to confer the degree of Master of Business Administration on graduates of two-year program in Luxury Brand Management.

 LIM College is approved for the training of veterans by the New York State Division of Veterans Affairs.